Rethink the Value of Trust in Company Teamworking

-The most important conditions for ensuring highest levels of sustainable teamwork performance is TRUST.
+The most important conditions for ensuring highest levels of sustainable teamwork performance is TRUST and collaboration.
 Low trust seems to be the norm that prevails today.

 Like a cancer, low trust signs might subtle initially… elevated conflicts, increasing disengagement, no innovation, connetion or collaboration.
 Team members are highly protective.